sedatsevgili/Charlie/README.md

 # Charlie Project

 ## Description
-This project is a simple library that allows PHP developers to easily build their own applications that use Genetic Algorithms.
+This project is a simple library that allows PHP developers to easily build their own applications by using Genetic Algorithms.

 ## Installation
 To install this library, you can use composer: